IgniteUI/igniteui-docfx/en/components/tree.md

 In this mode a parent's selection state entirely depends on the selection state of its children.
 When a parent has some selected and some deselected children, its checkbox is in an indeterminate state.

 ## Keyboard Navigation
+Keyboard navigation in IgxTree provides a rich variety of keyboard interactions for the user.
+This functionality is enabled by default and allows to navigate through the nodes.

+The IgxTree navigation is compliant with W3C accesibility standards and convenient to use.
 ### Key Combinations

  - <kbd>Arrow Down</kbd> - navigates to the next visible node.
 Marks the node as active.
 Does nothing if on the LAST node